pharaox/carnalitas_x/README.md

 While it is possible to initiate buying or selling of slaves by right-clicking on a ruler, it may be quite hard to find rulers that are willing to buy one of your slaves, or sell some of their slaves to you.
 Furthermore, the price you get with each ruler may be different.
 To make it more convenient for the human player, this mod introduces the following 2 new interactions:

 * *Buy Slaves*: Buy a slave by choosing from the list of all slaves that other rulers are willing to sell to you.
+If there are no such slaves, the list will be empty.
-* *Sell Slaves* Sell one of your slaves by choosing from the list of all other rulers that are willing to buy that slave from you.
+* *Sell Slaves*: Sell one of your slaves by choosing from the list of all other rulers that are willing to buy that slave from you.
 If there are no potential buyers for a slave, the list will be empty.

 ### Enslaving and Seizing Prisoners

 As in Carnalitas, prisoners can be enslaved via the *Enslave* interaction.
-If the prisoner is already someone else's slave, he or she can be "seized" via the *Seize Slave* interaction.
+Prisoners that are already someone else's slaves can be "seized" instead via the *Seize Slave* interaction.

 Unlike Carnalitas, a person can only be enslaved if he or she is a prisoner.
 The *Enslave* interaction is not available on free courtiers.
 Since a prisoner doesn't really have a choice, both *Enslave* and *Seize Slave* interactions are accepted automatically.

 When deciding to initiate enslaving or seizing of slaves, the AI is driven by considerations similar to the ones listed under [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).
 In addition, factors such as AI compassion, greed, and their opinion of the prisoner also play a role.
-Unlike Carnalitas, the AI would rather not enslave a prisoner if he or she should rather be executed (execution reason, rival / nemesis, unfaithful spouse, etc.), unless the prisoner survived for more than 2 years.
+Unlike Carnalitas, the AI would not enslave a prisoner that should rather be executed (execution reason, rival / nemesis, unfaithful spouse, etc.), unless the prisoner survived for more than 2 years.

 ### Freeing and Ransoming Slaves